Constitution - 2025

 VI REGULATIONS

 Regulations required for the orderly functioning of ISVA will be drawn up by its Committees.
 These regulations shall be ratified at a General Meeting or Special Meeting.
 The functioning of all committees will be subject to regulations.
-This applies specifically but not only to Congress Organisation.
+This applies specifically but not only to LOC of the ISVC.
 All regulations and changes shall be dated and approved by the current President.